-DEPARTMENT OF THEATRE ARTS EXPECTATIONS FOR FACULTY TENURE & PROMOTION August 2016
+DEPARTMENT OF THEATRE AND FILM1 EXPECTATIONS FOR FACULTY TENURE & PROMOTION January 2023

-Teaching and Advising:
+Teaching and Advising

-The active pursuit of excellence in teaching shall be considered the primary responsibility of each theatre faculty member within the department.
-Whether teaching in the classroom, coaching actors and technicians throughout the production process, mentoring students during internships and research projects, or advising theatre arts majors throughout their academic careers, theatre faculty must consistently provide effective learning opportunities for students to develop knowledge, skills and dispositions consistent with the professional standards of our discipline.
-Because the department is strongly committed to teaching theatre in the context of a liberal arts education, excellence in teaching must be achieved not only through our work with theatre arts majors and minors, but through general education courses and interactions with the students who are not theatre arts majors or minors but who actively participate in our productions as actors, technicians, designers, stage managers, and dramaturgs.
-Through our interactions with majors and non-majors alike, the theatre arts faculty must strive to help all students understand how the transferable knowledge, skills and dispositions learned throughout our curriculum can be applied to whatever vocation each student decides to pursue.
+The active pursuit of excellence in teaching shall be considered the primary responsibility of each faculty member within the Theatre and Film department.
+Whether teaching in the classroom, coaching artists (actors, directors, designers, writers, crewmembers, editors) throughout the production process, mentoring students during internships, research and creative projects, or advising majors or minors throughout their academic careers, theatre and film faculty must consistently provide effective learning opportunities for students to develop knowledge, skills, and dispositions consistent with the professional standards of our disciplines.
+Because the department is strongly committed to teaching theatre and film in the context of a liberal arts education, excellence in teaching must be achieved not only through our work with majors and minors, but through general education courses and interactions with the students who are not majors or minors but who actively participate in our art forms as actors, directors, writers, editors, technicians and crew members, designers, stage managers, and dramaturgs.
+Through our interactions with majors and non-majors alike, the theatre and film faculty must strive to help all students understand how the transferable knowledge, skills and dispositions learned throughout our curriculum can be applied to whatever vocation each student decides to pursue.